aloisdeniel/footage/README.md

 ![preview editor](doc/editor.png)

 > Footage is still in early stage!
-Use it at your own risks, and API are subject to change.
+Use it at your own risks, and APIs are subject to change.

 ## Quickstart